 We never did get to the end of the queue.
 Even if we had found the end of the line and then decided to remain in it until we reached the entrance of the temple, I don’t think we would have got into it until at least 12 hours later.
 This is no exaggeration – charities were handing out food and water and most people seemed to have a bedroll and their own supply of food with them.

 In true Indian-style, most devotees were happy and smiling and we spent a wonderful couple of hours talking to people from all over India about where they were from, what football team they/we supported, and so on, and of course taking photos of them.
-These five happy guys (*) were all from the same village in Rajasthan and enjoyed posing for the camera.
+These six happy guys (*) were all from the same village in Rajasthan and enjoyed posing for the camera.
 I estimated they had about 8 hours to go before they got to the front of the line.

 There is no doubt in my mind that Varanasi is the most fascinating city in India.